Current Price to Earnings Ratio

 Beta vs Benchmark

-A measure of the magnitude of a portfolio's past share-price fluctuations in relation to the ups and downs of the overall market (or appropriate market index).
+The Beta shown is for the Investor Share Class.
+Beta is a measure of the magnitude of a portfolio's past share-price fluctuations in relation to the ups and downs of the overall market (or appropriate market index).
 The market, or index, is assigned a beta of 1.00.
 A portfolio with a beta of greater than 1 would generally see its share price rise or fall by more than the market, while a portfolio with a beta of less than 1 would have less share price volatility than the market.
 For Oakmark Equity and Income Fund, beta is measured against the S&P 500 Index.
 The beta presented is since the inception of each Fund with the exception of The Oakmark International Small Cap Fund, which shows 10-year beta versus the benchmark.

-A measure of the degree to which a fund's return varies from its previous returns, or from the average of all similar funds.
+The Standard Deviation shown is for the Investor Share Class.
+Standard Deviation is a measure of the degree to which a fund's return varies from its previous returns, or from the average of all similar funds.
 The larger the standard deviation, the greater the likelihood (and risk) that a security's performance will fluctuate from the average return.
 The standard deviation presented is since the inception of the Fund.

 An indication of trading activity, it is the percentage of all equity securities owned by a given mutual fund which were sold in the last year.
 In practical terms, a turnover of 100%, for example, is the percentage of the Fund's portfolio holdings that have changed over the past year.